DogMan7/TradingView-Binance-webhook-server/README.md

      node server.js

-The server is now running and ready to receive and process webhook requests.
+The server is now running and ready to receive and process webhook requests..